How I Avoided Holiday Shopping Through a Donation Exchange

 Looking back, I see this change as a milestone in my transition from a consumer to a citizen.
 It was an important step in creating a lifestyle focused on contribution to the common good, a path I continue on today.
 The satisfaction I got from it and the multiple purposes it served confirmed I was onto something.
 And encouraged me to look for other ways to redesign my life for shareability.

-This holiday season is the fifth year of our donation exchange.
+This holiday season is the tenth year of our donation exchange.
 Since the first exchange, my family has raised thousands of dollars for causes.
 We’ve learned about the issues that touch each other’s lives.
 We’ve included our children in the exchange to introduce them to giving.
 And it’s still as relaxing as ever.

 Interested in trying it out?